tdwg/website/conferences/2024/index.md

 ## Abstracts

+{:id="abstract-deadline"}
-### Call to submit extended abstracts to _BISS_
+### Call to submit extended abstracts to _BISS_ —— NEW DEADLINE 24 July

-The [call for extended abstracts](/conferences/2024/biss-extended-abstract-call/) in [_Biodiversity Information Science and Standards (BISS)_](https://biss.pensoft.net/collection/438/) is now open.
-See [why you should submit an extended abstract](/conferences/2024/why-extended-abstract/) when you have already had your abstract accepted in Oxford Abstracts. **Deadline for submission of extended abstracts is 15 July 2024.**
+The **deadline has been extended to 24 July** for securing your spot to publish an extended abstract in [_Biodiversity Information Science and Standards (BISS)_](https://biss.pensoft.net/collection/438/).
+See new options in the expanded  [call for extended abstracts](/conferences/2024/biss-extended-abstract-call/).
+Stop wondering [why you should submit an extended abstract](/conferences/2024/why-extended-abstract/) when you have already had your abstract accepted in Oxford Abstracts and reserve your place before **24 July**!

 ### Abstracts submitted to Oxford Abstracts